Newton-Oduor/phase-1-project/README.md

 ## Description

-Musiqale is a sleek and interactive single-page web application (SPA) that allows users to search and view song lyrics from their favorite artists.
-It connects to the free public API *[lyrics.ovh](https://lyrics.ovh)* and uses asynchronous JavaScript (Fetch API) to retrieve lyrics data in JSON format.
+Musiqale is a sleek and interactive Single Page Application (SPA) that allows users to search and view song lyrics by their favorite artists.
+It uses asynchronous JavaScript (fetch) to retrieve lyrics from a local db.json file powered by json-server and dynamically updates the page without reloads..

 ### Users can

 * Search for lyrics by artist and song title
-* View lyrics on the same page dynamically (without reloads)
+* View lyrics instantly without reloading the page
-* See a rotating album cover section featuring 3 popular music images
-* Explore a Most Popular Songs list (8 famous songs across genres)
-* Add songs to a custom Playlist and click on saved playlist items to fetch lyrics
+* Add new songs to a central song list
+* Edit or delete existing songss
 * Enjoy a responsive TailwindCSS-styled layout with mobile-friendly sections
 * Return to the home (default) state by clicking the Musiqale logo